honeycombio/terraform-provider-honeycombio/docs/data-sources/column.md

 The `honeycombio_column` data source retrieves the details of a single column in a dataset.

--> **Note** Terraform will fail unless a column is returned by the search.
+~> **Warning** Terraform will fail unless a column is returned by the search.
 Ensure that your search is specific enough to return a column.
 If you want to match multiple columns, use the `honeycombio_columns` data source instead.

 ## Example Usage